FrancisBanville/ms_interpreting_probabilities/README.md

 ## Local networks: communities interacting in space and time

-Probabilistic local networks describe how likely taxa are to interact at a given location and time period (i.e., they are context-dependent).
-In local networks, edges commonly represent our degree of belief that two taxa interact in nature, but can also document the probability of *observing* this interaction (@Catchen2023Missinga).
-For example, @Kopelke2017FooStra assembled a dataset of binary local European food webs of willow-galling sawflies and their natural enemies, clearly referencing each food web in space and time.
-Because of its large number of replicated samples, this dataset can be used to infer the probability of locally observing an interaction between any pair of taxa by measuring the proportion of sites where an interaction was observed (@Gravel2019BriElt).
-More generally, we define space as the geographic coordinates $(x, y)$ of the spatial boundaries delineating the system (sampled or targeted) and time as the time interval during which interactions were sampled or for which they were predicted.
-Given that space and time are in reality continuous variables, the probability that an interaction occurs within a particular spatial and temporal setting is given by the integral of the probability density function describing the relative likelihood that this interaction is realized at any specific and infinitely small location and time.
+Probabilistic local networks describe how likely taxa are to interact at a given location and time period (i.e., interactions are contingent upon the environmental and biological conditions of the community).
+In local networks, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of *observing* this interaction (@Catchen2023Missinga).
+For example, @Kopelke2017FooStra assembled a dataset of binary local European food webs of willow-galling sawflies and their natural enemies, clearly referencing each food web in space and time. @Gravel2019BriElt used this dataset to infer the probabilities of locally observing interactions between co-occurring species, with the added aspect of situating local networks within the context of environmental variables.
+This was achieved by including temperature and precipitation as conditional variables in some of their models.

-Therefore, the edge value could represent a probability density or a probability mass depending on how space and time are measured.
-For simplicity reasons, we will consider space and time as discrete dimensions that provide actual probabilities of interactions, which is conform to how ecological interactions are usually sampled.
-Using space and time intervals allows us to measure an area
+We define space as the set of geographic coordinates $(x, y, z)$ of the spatial boundaries delineating the system, whether sampled or targeted.
+Ecological interactions may exhibit variations spatially and along altitudinal gradients, as evidenced by changes in hummingbird-plant interactions (@Weinstein2017PerBil and @Weinstein2017ComTra) and mosquitoes biting rates (e.g.,
+@Kulkarni2006EntEva) at different elevations.
+In contrast, time is defined as the specific time period within which interactions were either observed or predicted.
+With these definitions in mind, space and time can be conceptualized as distinct patches or time segments.
+Treating them as discrete dimensions aligns with the common sampling methods of ecological networks and provides actual probabilities of interactions across space and time.
+This differs from the approach of treating them as continuous variables, where edge values represent probability densities (i.e., relative likelihoods of interactions occurring at infinitesimal locations and instants in time) rather than discrete probability values (which can be obtained by integrating probability densities).
+By employing discrete locations and time periods, we can quantify both an area
-$A$ and duration $t$, which can be directly used in spatiotemporal analyses of ecological networks.
+$A$ and a duration $t$, which can be readily used in spatiotemporal analyses of ecological networks.
 For example, when studying network-area relationships (NAR,
-@Galiana2018Spatiala), we should expect local probabilities of interactions to scale positively with area and duration because taxa have more opportunities to interact.
+@Galiana2018Spatiala), we anticipate that local probabilities of interactions scale positively with area and duration because taxa have more opportunities to interact as these dimensions expand.

-The probability that two taxa $i$ and $j$ interact locally can also be conditional on many environmental and biological factors.
-One of these is their co-occurrence $C_{i,j}$, which is usually a Boolean describing if the geographic distribution of both taxa overlaps within the study area.
-In local networks, the probability that the interaction is realized must be $0$ when taxa do not co-occur, i.e. $P_{N}(i \rightarrow j | C = 0) = 0$.
-Co-occurrence can also be modeled probabilistically.
-In that case, it follows a Bernoulli distribution
+The probability that two taxa $i$ and $j$ interact locally can be conditional on many environmental and biological factors.
+One of these is their co-occurrence
+$C_{i,j}$, which is usually a Boolean describing if the geographic distributions of both taxa overlap within the study area.
+Co-occurrence can be modeled probabilistically, in which case it may conform to a Bernoulli distribution
-$C_{i,j} \sim {\rm Bernoulli}(P_{i,j}(x, y))$, where the probability of co-occurrence $P_{i,j}(x, y)$ can be estimated using joint species distribution models (e.g., @Pollock2014UndCoo).
-More generally, the probability that two taxa interact locally can be obtained by the product of their probability of interaction given co-occurrence with their probability of co-occurrence:
+$C_{i,j} \sim {\rm Bernoulli}(P_{i,j}(x, y, z))$, where the probability of co-occurrence $P_{i,j}(x, y, z)$ can be estimated through the application of joint species distribution models (e.g., @Pollock2014UndCoo).
+Considering that the probability that two non co-occurring taxa interact locally is zero (i.e.,
+$P_{N}(i \rightarrow j | C = 0) = 0$), the probability of local interaction can
+be obtained by multiplying the probability of interaction given co-occurrence with the probability of co-occurrence:

 $$P_{N}(i \rightarrow j) = P_{N}(i \rightarrow j | C = 1) \times
-P_{i,j}(x,y).$${#eq:co-occur}
+P_{i,j}(x,y,z).$${#eq:co-occur}

 Other important factors that can impact our estimation of interaction probabilities at the local scale are taxa relative abundance